postwait/node-amqp/README.md

     its channel is closed.
 If there was no consumer ever on the queue, it won't be deleted.

 When a queue has been declared it will emit an `'open'` event.
-The `'open'` event receives two arguments `(messageCount, consumerCount)`, which specify the state of the recently-declared queue.

 ### `queue.subscribe(listener, options)`

+Subscribes to a queue.
+The `listener` argument should be a function which receives a message.
+This is a low-level interface - the message that the listener receives will be a stream of binary data.
+You probably want to use `subscribeJSON` instead.

+For now this low-level interface is left undocumented.
+Look at the source code if you need to this.

 ### `queue.subscribeJSON(listener, options)`

+An easy subscription command.
+It works like this

+    q.subscribeJSON(function (message) {
+      puts('Got a message with routing key ' + message._routingKey);
+    });

+It will automatically acknowledge receipt of each message.

 ### `queue.bind(exchange, routing)`